GlideCode/conky-zen/README.md

 * If you haven't used or set up any conky before, please go to the [Wiki](https://gitlab.nomagic.fr/popi/conky-grapes/wikis/home) page

-* Useful Page to browse through conky Objects is awaiting for you at [Conky Objects](http://conky.sourceforge.net/variables.html)
+* Useful Page to browse through conky Object is awaiting for you at [http://conky.sourceforge.net/variables.html]

 ############# Closing of ###################################